In honour of Mother’s Day, I would like to look at the meaning of mother in dreams.

 To dream of a troubled or difficult relationship with a mother can represent an inner struggle, a denial of an essential part of ourselves.
 This may manifest as indulgent behaviour (drinking, gambling, shopping, eating etc) as we try to reconnect with the sense of love that we feel has been withdrawn by the mother we need.
 Dream mothers remind us though that the love we seek need not come from an actual mother, as we can connect with the ideal within our own selves.

-Mothers in dreams may allude to Mother Earth, and the cradle of life that she supports.
+The meaning of mother in dreams may also allude to Mother Earth, and the cradle of life that she supports.
 If you feel affected by issues relating to environmental destruction, Mother Earth may appear in your dreams with messages trying to connect with you.
 You may even receive practical advice in such a dream that can help heal your self, your community or even part of the earth herself.

 In some very special instances, a dream of your mother may not be symbolic, but an actual visitation.
 If this applies to you, you will know, and this article will not be necessary, except maybe to validate that yes, these kind of dreams really do happen…